 Each of these ethnicities has a completely unique set of cultural characteristics, including geography, history, culture, and language.
 Yet, they all identify as a single cultural group that shares an overarching identity which includes history, culture, language, and so on that they all share.

-For example, Ashkenazi Jews come from a group of Jewish people that lived in the area of France and Germany in the early middle ages and migrated to Eastern Europe over the centuries largely due to persecution.
+Ashkenazi Jews come from a group of Jewish people that lived in the area of France and Germany in the early middle ages and migrated to Eastern Europe over the centuries largely due to persecution.
 They spoke Yiddish as well as additional Eastern European languages such as German, Russian, Ukrainian, or Polish, and their cuisine was characterized by the types of ingredients most readily available to them: wheat, dairy, goose and other fowl, cabbage, and root vegetables.

-By contrast, Sephardic Jews solidified their common identity in “Sepharad,” the Hebrew term for the Iberian peninsula.
+Sephardic Jews solidified their common identity in “Sepharad,” the Hebrew term for the Iberian peninsula.
 After the Jews were expelled from Spain in 1492 and from Portugal in 1497, they settled in areas such as Turkey, Greece, the Balkans, and North Africa, and became the dominant Jewish culture in those areas.
 They spoke variants of Judeo-Spanish as well as Turkish, Greek, Arabic, and so on.
 Their cuisines incorporated local flavors from ingredients that were easier to procure in warmer climates: various herbs, rice, spices, fresh vegetables, legumes, and olive oil.

-Despite these differences, both of these groups — like all Jewish groups — trace their roots back to ancient Israel and Judah.
+This list is far from exhaustive: Jewish communities have been established on practically every continent, and each has its own unique characteristics.
+Yet despite these differences, both of these groups — like all Jewish groups — trace their roots back to ancient Israel and Judah.
 Even after settling in different areas in Europe, both Sephardic and Ashkenazi Jews prayed and studied Torah in Hebrew and Aramaic, celebrated the same holidays, adhered to the same religious laws, and passed on the same narrative about their cultural history.
 There were variations: for example, parts of their prayer services differed, and they had different customs about ambiguous aspects of Jewish law.
 But from an anthropological and historical point of view, these differences are negligible compared to the cohesive overarching Jewish identity they shared.

 The large degree of diversity within Jewish culture makes it difficult to provide a quick historical background that is relevant to all subgroups.
 It’s important to research the specific history of the region your ancestors were from so you can understand the historical context they lived in.
 This is especially important in regions that changed hands often throughout history — for example, a village in what is now Ukraine may have been part of Poland before World War II.